mykelalvis/FATESRD/Other/fate-core-SRD.md

 [[Attack]]: This is self-explanatory.
 You make physical attacks with [[Fight]].
 Remember, this is for close-in work, so you have to be in the same zone as your opponent

-[[Defend]]: You use [[Fight]] to defend against any other attack or [[create advantage]] attempt made with [[Fight]], as well as pretty much any action where violently interposing yourself could prevent it from happening.
+[[Defend]]: You use [[Fight]] to defend against any other attack or [[Create Advantage]] attempt made with [[Fight]], as well as pretty much any action where violently interposing yourself could prevent it from happening.
 You can't use this skill to defend against [[Shoot]] attacks, unless the setting is fantastical enough that you can catch missiles or swat them from the air or use laser swords to deflect blasters.

 ###### [[Fight]] Stunts